List of Superman & Lois characters: George Dean

 George Dean (portrayed by Eric Keenleyside) was the Mayor of Smallville and the father of George Dean Jr. He and Lana later had a falling out when it came to Lana's family being pawns in Tal-Rho's plot.

 In season two, Lana Lang successfully defeated George Dean in the mayoral election.
 At the time when Ally Allston was merging Earth with Bizarro World, he attended the town meeting at Smallville High School and was among those who doubted Lana's claim until Superman corroborated her information.

 In season three, George Dean arrived at Jonathan and Jordan's birthday party where he tries to get Lana to return to allocated funds.
 After John Henry Irons orders him to leave, George does that as he states to Lana that she does not know what she is getting herself into.
 Before being killed by Peia Mannheim's sound attack, Dean calls up Lana and gives her a clue on what to find in her office.

 Corey Wellnitz

 Corey Wellnitz (portrayed by Pavel Romano) is a student at Smallville High School who is a member of the Smallville Crows football team.
 His parents own a lake house.

-One year later following Lex Luthor's defeat, Corey attended the wedding of Mayor Lana Lang and John Henry Irons.
+One year later following Lex Luthor's defeat, Corey attends the wedding of Lana Lang and John Henry Irons.

 Aidy Manning

 Aidy Manning (portrayed by Monique Phillips) is a resident of Smallville.

-In season four, Aidy is among the Smallville citizens that witness Doomsday throw Superman's defeated body towards the Kent family.
+In season four, Aidy is among the Smallville citizens who witness Doomsday throw Superman's defeated body towards the Kent family.
 Lex Luthor later met with Aidy to donate her land so that the next LuthorCorp headquarters can be established.
-While it is implied to her and Clark that Aidy figured out that Clark is Superman, Mayor Lana Lang persuaded Aidy to go back on Lex's offer.
+While it is implied to her and Clark that Aidy figured out that Clark is Superman, Lana Lang persuaded Aidy to go back on Lex's offer.
 One year later following Lex's defeat, Aidy attended the wedding of Mayor Lang and John Henry Irons.